fcfe/fcui2/README.md

 ## What is FCUI2?

 * FCUI2 is a lightweight UI based on React and underscore.js.
-* FCUI2 adhere to AMD mechanism, your project need to employ javascript module loaders such as RequireJS, curl, Dojo to import FCUI2 modules.
+* FCUI2 adhere to AMD coding mechanism, your project need to employ javascript module loaders such as RequireJS, Webpack to import FCUI2 modules.
-* All widgets in FCUI2 are written in JSX, you need to import compilation tools such as Babel to your development environment and package tools.
+* All widgets in FCUI2 are written in JSX, you need to import compilation tools such as Babel to your developping environment and package tools.

 ## See FCUI2 examples

 * Visit [http://fcfe.github.com/products/fcui2/](http://fcfe.github.com/products/fcui2/).

-## See FCUI2 Docs locally
+## See FCUI2 Doc locally

 * Clone a copy of the main git repo by running: